isabella232/core-services-learn.en/help/website-implementation/id-service.md

    ![Add an event](images/idservice-customerId-addEvent.png)

     1. For the **[!UICONTROL Event Type]** select **[!UICONTROL Library Loaded (Page Top)]**
-    1. For the  **[!UICONTROL Order]** enter `10`.
+    1. Expand the **[!UICONTROL Advanced Options]** section and for the  **[!UICONTROL Order]** enter `10`.
 The Order controls the sequence of rules that are triggered by the same event.
 Rules with a lower order will fire before rules with a higher order.
 In this case, you want to set the customer ID before you fire the Target request, which you will do in the next lesson with a rule with an order of `50` .
     1. Click the **[!UICONTROL Keep Changes]** button to return to the Rule Builder

     ![Save the event](images/idservice-customerId-saveEvent.png)